tellurianinteractive/Tellurian.Trains.Schedule.Importers/README.md

 * In the first phase, the referential integrity of the XPLN-document is checked to verify that it is consistent.
 This means that all references between objects in the worksheets must be valid.
 Errors found in this stage must be fixed in the XPLN-document.
-* When the referntial integrity is ok, the second validation phase checks for possible scheduling conflicts.
+* When the referential integrity is ok, the second validation phase checks for possible scheduling conflicts.
 Warnings found in this stage can be fixed either in XPLN or later in the forthcoming online planning application.

 ### Multiple language support
 A lot of effort has been made to have descriptive validation messages.
 Errors found in the data integrity phase also displays the row number in the XPLN-file when the error is detected.

 Validation messages are currently in English, German, Danish, Norwegian and Swedish.
+Additional languages can be added on request.

 ### The story of reading XPLN-files
 XPLN is stored in ODS-files, an *Open Document* format.